fons/dyn_options/README.md

 ## What it is.

 *dyn_options* is an easy way to process command line options.
-It creates an *options* object, wich has the command line flags as attributes.
+It creates an *options* object, which has the command line flags as attributes.
 The value of the *option* object attribute is it's value provided on the command line.